frankiecho/ahpsurvey/vignettes/my-vignette.md

 ## Individual priority weights

 The `ahp.indpref` function computes the individual priorities of the decision-makers, and returns a `data.frame` containing the priority weights of the decision-makers.
-It takes in the object created from the `ahp.mat` function, the attribute lists, and has two additional arguments.
+The three arguments are as follows:

+* `ahpmat`: The list of matrices created by `ahp.mat`.

+* `atts`: a list of attributes in the correct order.

 * `method`: It normalises the matrices so that all of the columns add up to 1, and then computes the averages of the row as the priority weights of each attribute.
 Four modes of finding the averages are available:
   + ``arithmetic``: the arithmetic mean